-At the suggestion of a teacher, Amity Matthews ’18 chose sailing in the DC area as her unit experience last spring.
+At the suggestion of a teacher, Amity Matthews ’18 chose sailing in the DC area as her Spring Unit experience.
 “Once I got there I loved it; I couldn’t think of a better unit,” Matthews says.
 “I’d never sailed before, but just jumped in.
 It was fun, but we also got real world knowledge we could use outside of school."

 The group of 18 students took a week of lessons at the Mariner Sailing School in Alexandria, Virginia, and stayed in dorms at George Washington University’s Foggy Bottom campus.
 Some of the sailing basics that Matthews picked up, like how to skipper the vessel and work the mainsail, benefited her during the summer, when she worked as a counselor-in-training at a camp in Maine.